mathieubrd/ami-factory/README.md

 - Launch Packer that builds the hardening AMI by using the previous built SCAP package.

 ### CodePipeline
-Defines the automation pipeline that is responsible of executing the compliance checks, remediation scripts, building the hardened AMI, etc.
+Defines the automation pipeline that is responsible of retreiving the source code from GitHub, start CodeBuild and upload artifacts.
-It relies on AWS Lambda functions to provision EC2 instances, execute scripts, etc.

 ## Limitations and improvements
 - Only support for RHEL8.
-- The hardening AMI is not actually created (working on it).
-- The Lambda function could be replaced by HashiCorp Packer.
 - Based on a very old version of the SCAP Security Guide.